-Periodically, the Board, via the Chair of the Remuneration and Nomination Committee (where and when empowered), may consider using external facilitators to conduct these performance reviews.
+Periodically, the Board, via the Chair of the Remuneration and Nomination Committee, may consider using external facilitators to conduct these performance reviews.

-During the reporting period, the Board and its Committees were evaluated following the end of the financial year and in accordance with a written survey, and as described above.
+The performance of the Board and its Committees will be evaluated following the end of the financial year and in accordance with the procedures described above.